buerokratt/POC.CentOps/docs/technical/implementation.md

 ### ConnectionStrings

 Contains the setting for the Admin Api Key.
-Current deployment generate a random complex key which is held in Azure Key Vault and piped into CentOps via configuration.
+Current deployments generate a random complex key which is held in Azure Key Vault and piped into CentOps via configuration.

 | Setting    | Purpose                       |  appsettings.json | yaml environment |
 |:------------------|:------------------------------| ------------------|--------|